patricklapgar/patricklapgar/README.md

 - 💻 I’m currently working on LeetCamp, a project where I teach algorithms & data structures via LeetCode problems & projects
 - 👯 I’m looking to collaborate on projects focused on web development and / or systems programming
-- 🤔 I’m looking for help with LeetCamp.
-If you're in Aggie Coding Club and want to teach data structures, send me an email 😉
+- 🤔 I’m also looking for help with LeetCamp.
+If you're in Aggie Coding Club and want to teach data structures, email me 😉
 - 📫 How to reach me: patrickapgar@tamu.edu or papgar9@gmail.com
 - 💬 Ask me about C++ and Python (and also video games, my fav franchise is Halo 🎮)
 - ⚡ Fun fact: I make REALLY good tex-mex 😋